genie-tooling/genie-tooling/README.md

 ## Documentation

-For more detailed information, guides, and API references, please refer to our [Full Documentation Site](https://your-docs-site-url.com). <!-- TODO: Update link -->
+For more detailed information, guides, and API references, please refer the docs.

 *   User Guide (including Simplified Configuration)
 *   Developer Guide (Creating Plugins, Using `@tool`)